-The exterior wall material is to be cedar shingle, cedar log and rock veneer.
-Soffits and fascia are to be 3⁄4" thick pine board.
+The exterior wall material is to be cement and stucco.
+Soffits and fascia are to be 3/4" thick cement board.

-The structure will have 27 medium to large sized windows with the primary viewing direction being toward the south side of the structure.
+The structure will have 21 medium sized windows with the primary viewing direction being toward the south and west side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
-Frames are to be made of aluminum clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of wood.
+Frames are to be made of vinyl.
+Exterior doors are to be 1-3/4", fire-rated, and made of wood and fiberglass.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-A deck will be constructed of composite with wood railing materials and supported by timber posts.
-The deck will be open overhead and underneath and isolated from the surrounding landscape with gravel over a fiberglass weed barrier.
-This material should be spread underneath the entire deck surface and to 2feet past the drip-line of the deck.
+A deck will be constructed of composite materials and supported by timber posts.
+The deck will be enclosed underneath and open overhead and isolated from the surrounding landscape with concrete patio over a fiberglass weed barrier.
+This material should be spread underneath the entire deck surface and to 2' past the drip-line of the deck.